bytebl33d/bytebl33d.github.io/_posts/2024-07-16-htb-office.md

 [*] Closed 1 connections
 ```

-The user `dwolfe` has access over the `SOC Analysis` share and we can connect to the share using `smbclient`.
+The user `dwolfe` has access over the `SOC Analysis` share and can connect to the share using `smbclient`.

 ```console
 $ smbclient.py 'office.htb/dwolfe:H0lOgrams4reTakIng0Ver754!@10.10.11.3'